mgramin/percona-community-live-2022/blog_post.md

 - generated queries
 - queries injected in another code like literals
-- queries in config files
+- queries in config files of variuous systems
 - different versions

+- Generated Queries
+- injected Queries
+- Queries in config files
+- Different versions

 And its nightmare
 - we have not single point